cyphertjohn/compositionalanalyzer/README.md

 An interesting example to try is `examples/division_by_3.while`, which is a contrived implementation of a program that computes the remainder and divisor of x by 3.
 The assertion at the end of the program requires that the program indeed does compute the right values.
 Furthermore, the recurrence version of the analyzer will be able to prove that this assertion always holds.

 This concludes lab 2.
 Feel free to create your own while programs, and run `analyzer.native` to see what happens.

+### Addendum
+While this lab gives a complete program analyzer, the resulting analyzer has room for improvement.
+Here are a couple meta-level points

+- I do not claim that the analyzer is free from bugs.
+Thus, the only purpose of this repository is for instruction.
+- The analyzer is not as efficient as it can be.
+A pain point is the use of quantifier elimination in the simplify functions in `transition.ml`.
+These functions are not functionally necessary, but they do result in more human-readable program summaries.
+- There are a myriad of other optimizations and precision improvements that can be implemented.
+For example, the analyzer only extract linear-recurrence *equations*.
+However, with not too much extra work the analyzer could extract and solve linear-recurrence *in-equations*.
+That is recurrences of the form A**x'** <= A**x** + **b**.
+The process for extracting and solving these equations would be almost identical to the above process.
+The only difference would be to replace the affine equality domain with a domain of convex polyhedra.
+That is, instead of extracting affine equalities E[**xx'**] = e, extract convex hulls E[**xx'**] <= e.
+In that case the analyzer would be able to summarize programs with more in-equality information and introduce less abstraction.
+Even more complicated classes of recurrences are possible, but would require a lot more infrastructure to implement.
+See [the cra paper](https://www.cs.utexas.edu/users/hunt/FMCAD/FMCAD15/papers/paper27.pdf) and [Non-linear Reasoning for Invariant Synthesis](https://dl.acm.org/doi/10.1145/3158142) for more information.